Criteria for crossing Pūhoi River revisited

 - Draw upon best available knowledge to inform design and operation

-- Can be able to be provided at minimal cost and/or have a use beyond the prototyping phase and/or be useful in providing an interim, donation-only, service.
+- Be able to be provided at minimal cost and/or have a use beyond the prototyping phase and/or be useful in providing an interim, donation-only, service.